W Mitchell: Personal injuries

 Mitchell was burned over 65% of his body on July 19, 1971, when a laundry truck turned in front of the motorcycle he was riding in San Francisco.
 His face and hands were badly scarred and his fingers were badly burned and he lost most of each of his ten fingers.
 He had just completed his first solo aircraft flight.
 He later won a $500,000 settlement in a lawsuit against Honda Inc. because the gas cap on his Honda CB750 was deemed faulty for having fallen off during the accident.

 On November 11, 1975, he crashed on takeoff in a small aircraft he was piloting due to ice on the wings and injured his spinal cord, leaving him paralyzed from the waist down, but his other passengers escaped injury.
 The NTSB investigation indicated that the accident was due to his failure to detect the thin layer of ice on the wings during his pre-flight inspection.

 Personal life

-Mitchell is a millionaire and he lives in Santa Barbara, California and maintains a second home in Hawaii.
+Mitchell is a millionaire.
+He lives in Santa Barbara, California and maintains a second home in Hawaii.